sweeetYoung/Asteroids-Frontend/README.md

 ### `npm run font`

-All icons are imported as SVG files,we can use this script to transfer them to webfont.
+All icons are imported as SVG files,we can use this script to transform them to webfont.

 ### `npm test`